PaddlePaddle/PaddleHelix/apps/protein_folding/helixfold3/README.md

 Note: If you have a different version of python3 and cuda, please refer to [here](https://www.paddlepaddle.org.cn/whl/linux/gpu/develop.html) for the compatible PaddlePaddle `dev` package.

-#### Install Maxit
-The conversion between `.cif` and `.pdb` relies on [Maxit](https://sw-tools.rcsb.org/apps/MAXIT/index.html).
-Download Maxit source code from https://sw-tools.rcsb.org/apps/MAXIT/maxit-v11.100-prod-src.tar.gz.
-Untar and follow its `README` to complete installation.

 ### Usage

 In order to run HelixFold3, the genetic databases and model parameters are required.

-The parameters of HelixFold3 can be downloaded [here](https://paddlehelix.bd.bcebos.com/HelixFold3/params/HelixFold3-params-240814.zip), please place the downloaded checkpoint in ```./init_models/ ```directory.
+The parameters of HelixFold3 can be downloaded [here](https://paddlehelix.bd.bcebos.com/HelixFold3/params/HelixFold3-params-20250714.zip), please place the downloaded checkpoint in ```./init_models/ ```directory.

 The script `scripts/download_all_data.sh` can be used to download and set up all genetic databases with the following configs: